jyoti112421/IRIS_FLOWER_CLASSIFICATION/README.md

 README.md: Project documentation.

+Task Objectives
+Understand and explore the Iris dataset.

+Preprocess the data to ensure it is clean and ready for modeling.

+Train and evaluate multiple machine learning models.

+Select the best model based on performance metrics.

+Visualize the results using PCA.

 Approach
 1. Data Exploration
 Objective: Understand the dataset and identify any potential issues or patterns.

-Loading the Dataset: We start by loading the dataset and displaying the first few rows to understand its structure and contents.
+Loading the Dataset: Import the dataset and display the first few rows to understand its structure and contents.

 Summary Statistics: Generate summary statistics such as mean, median, standard deviation, and quartiles for each feature to get an overview of the data distribution.